Published case studies relating to commissioning and market shaping for adult social care

 The Rough Guide contains a set of written and video resources aimed at developing best practice in personalised care and support.

-- Housing resources for commissioners
+- Housing and care resources for commissioners

 Housing for older and disabled people